 Visualize a career in engineering graphics

-The seven-month long Engineering Graphics Technician program starts in January 2015 at the Interurban campus.
+The eight-month long Engineering Graphics Technician program starts in January 2022 at the Interurban campus.

 This program includes a special emphasis in 2D and 3D computer-aided design (CAD) and drafting.
-You’ll start with two 12-week terms on campus, followed by a final in an internship work placement.
+You’ll start with two terms on campus (14 weeks and 7 weeks), followed by a final, two month internship work placement.

 You’ll develop your design visualization skills, including still image rendering and engineering animation, with our hands-on program.

 You’ll be provided with an introduction to design and documentation standards used within several industry sectors, along with an introduction to typical engineering office software.